UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 This provides an basic introduction to shell programming.
 If you use Linux much at all, you'll at least occasionally find yourself needing to use the shell/command line (i.e., what you get when you open the terminal program).
-Having experience with the shell is extremely useful, as you often end up needing to, e.g., `ssh` into a remote or cloud system where you won't have access to the nice GUI tools.
+Having experience with the shell is extremely useful, as you often end up needing to, e.g., `ssh` into a remote, cloud-based system where you won't have access to the nice GUI tools.
 This lab provides an introduction to a variety of important shell tools and how programming/scripting is done using shell commands.